Eight ways BCU has transformed since 2010

 Cost: £63 million

 Our Curzon Building, which overlooks Eastside City Park, boasts one of the best views of the Birmingham City Centre skyline.
-It provides teaching space for Birmingham City Business School, the School of English, the School of Law and the School of Social Sciences, together with a new library, IT space and other student support facilities.
+It provides teaching space for Birmingham City Business School, the School of English, the School of Law and the School of Social Sciences, together with a library, IT space and other student support facilities.

 5) An award-winning space for arts, design and media students